mubix/repos/README.md

 # List of Repositories

-This is just a list of repositories I tend to find useful or interesting...
-Not sure how well sorting will work out...
+This is shamelessly taken from mubix and I'm just adding my 2 cents for my own records

 ## Comprehensive Resources
 - https://github.com/swisskyrepo/PayloadsAllTheThings